Privacy Sandbox glossary

 Summary report

-A summary report is an Attribution Reporting API and Private Aggregation API report type.
-A summary report includes aggregated user data and can contain detailed conversion data, with noise added.
+An Attribution Reporting API and Private Aggregation API report type.
+A summary report includes aggregated user data, and can contain detailed conversion data with noise added.
 Summary reports are made up of aggregate reports.
+They allow for greater flexibility and provide a richer data model than event-level reporting, particularly for some use-cases like conversion values.

 Supply-side platform, Sell-side platform